-- Applies to all methods where a number is reported. - Once a month labs with 2 or more analysts, must have each analyst count the results of each test.
-These results must agree within 10% to be acceptable.

-Once a month in labs with a single analyst, the analyst must count the results twice and those must agree within 5% to be acceptable.
+- · Applies to all methods where a number is reported. - Once a month labs with 2 or more analysts, must have each analyst count the results of each test.
+These results must agree within 10% to be acceptable. - Once a month in labs with a single analyst, the analyst must count the results twice and those must agree within 5% to be acceptable.

-- The purpose of this requirement is verify that all analysts are identifying a positive result the same way. - · Record the results of these counts and maintain the documentation. - Should the counts be off, the lab must determine the extent of the departure and appropriately address the reason for the difference.
+- The purpose of this requirement is verify that all analysts are identifying a positive result the same way. - · Record the results of these counts and maintain the documentation. - If the counts are off, the lab must determine the extent of the departure and appropriately address the reason for the difference.
 A corrective may include a retraining of analysts.
+The corrective action procedure should be included in the lab QM or other appropriate quality system document, such as an SOP.
+The lab may determine how to document, but it is important that the procedure be followed.
+Do we need to add this idea in other places?